QBDI/QBDI/docs/source/api_qbdipreload.rst

 (``LD_PRELOAD`` under **Linux** and ``DYLD_INSERT_LIBRARIES`` under **macOS**) when running the target binary.

-You can look at the :ref:`qbdi_preload_template` for a working example with build and usage instructions.
+You can look at :ref:`qbdi_preload_template` for a working example with build and usage instructions.

 .. note::